 The applicable tax on an STP depends on two factors – the type of fund you are transferring from and the length of your holding period.
 This is because an STP transfer is treated as a redemption and taxed accordingly.

 In case of equity funds, transfers within 1 year of purchase will be taxed under the Short Term Capital Gains Tax (STCG) at 15%.
-Transfers after 1 year, in excess of Rs 1 lakh will be taxed under the Long Term Capital Gains Tax (LTCG) at 10%.
+Transfers after 1 year, more than Rs 1 lakh will be taxed under the Long Term Capital Gains Tax (LTCG) at 10%.

 In case of debt funds, transfers within 3 years of purchase are taxed as per your slab and transfers after 3 years are taxed at 20% after giving you the benefit of indexation.
 Indexation reduces your tax liability to account for inflation.
 You can read more about mutual fund taxation here.